COMMUNITY SUPPORT ACTIVITIES

 collect at Shop Rite in 2020, 2021 or 2022 (but resumed them in 2023).

-Our commitment to the community extends beyond our local area with our support for troops on active duty with the Operations Shoebox New Jersey program, and support for US veterans at the Veterans’ Administration Hospital in Lyons and the Veteran's Haven North in Glen Gardner.
-Members and friends volunteer time on Sunday mornings throughout the year to help veterans living at the Lyons Campus by assisting VA hospital residents to get to the Catholic Mass celebrated there on Sunday mornings.
+Our commitment to the community extends beyond our local area with our support for troops on active duty and support for US veterans at the Veteran's Haven North in Glen Gardner.